nginxinc/nginx-gateway-fabric/tests/README.md

 ### 3b - Run the tests on a GKE cluster from a GCP VM

 This step only applies if you would like to run the tests from a GCP based VM.
-The VM should be created in the same zone as your GKE cluster, and requires a service account that has Kubernetes admin permissions.
-Additionally, you need ssh access to the VM and the VM needs to have network access to the Kubernetes control node.

-Before running the below `make` command, populate the required env vars in `scripts/vars.env`.
+Before running the below `make` command, copy the `scripts/vars.env-example` file to `scripts/vars.env` and populate the required env vars.
+The `GKE_CLUSTER_ZONE` needs to be the zone of your GKE cluster, and `GKE_SVC_ACCOUNT` needs to be the name of a service account that has Kubernetes admin permissions.

-To create and setup the VM, and run the tests, run the following
+To create and setup the VM, including creating a firewall rule allowing SSH access from your local machine, and run the tests, run the following

 ```makefile
 make create-vm-and-run-tests